Maxi1324/TetrisAi/README.md

 ## Goal Definition

 My goal was it to create a programm which can Play Tetris.
 I wanted to use reinforcement learning for the learning Algorithm .
-As a programming language i wanted to use Python, which i never really used.
+As a programming language i wanted to use Python, which i never really used befor.
 <br>
 I don't wanted to reprogramm Tetris.
 I thought it was faster to use an emulator and write a Lua script which communicates with my Python programm via Sockets.
 <br>